 Medical cannabis is now legal (in various forms) in 39 states.
 Whether you’ve already received your medical card or if you are considering doing so, this comprehensive guide will tell you all you need to know about purchasing and consuming medical cannabis safely.
-Check out our stories and videos below, find a doctor on Leafly, check on the regulations in your state with Leafly’s State of the Leaf, or talk to us on Twitter, Facebook, or Instagram to find out more.
+Check out our stories and videos below, and you can also find a doctor on Leafly.

 Table of Contents